johanley/special-relativity-core/README.md

 **Light is simpler than matter.**
 The physics of plane monochromatic waves is simpler than the physics of mass-particles.
 Their speed is always the same.
-They don't have properties that apply only to mass-particles: acceleration, proper-time, and orientation (because of Silberstein rotation).
+They don't have properties that apply only to mass-particles: acceleration, proper-time, and orientation (related to kinematic rotation).
 The effects of aberration and the Doppler effect are simpler to understand than the effects attached to matter (the distortions of geometry and time).
 It can be argued that aberration and the Doppler effect should be investigated first when one explores the consequences of the Lorentz Transformation.